A Wall St. Legend Leaves Us with Timeless Lessons

 “Always take a long look around the table for the sucker – if you can’t find him – it’s probably you.”

 I just shook my head, at the sheer guts of the man.
-And he told me to call the pit-boss and get another $100,000.
+And he told me to call the pit boss and get another “hunge” ($100,000).
 He was playing on, and his credit was good.

 Both on the trading floor and in the casinos, most guys run for the hills when things aren’t going their way.
-Bad negative attitudes, whiners and complainers.
+Bad negative attitudes, whiners, and complainers.
 But not Larry.
 On the trading floor and at the tables, he was always Captain Cool, waiting patiently, lying in wait for his moment.
+On the trading floor or on the tables, if you just looked at his demeanor, you could NEVER tell if he was winning or losing.
+He always said – “Never, ever wear it on your sleeve.”

 He asked us to give him a little room.
 Then he collected his $100,000 and took over the whole table, all six slots.
 They roped off the area, except for him and me, and he started with $2,500 on each hand, that’s $15,000 on each round against the dealer.
-That gave him a very slight advantage, because there was no one else playing, catching the good hand.
+That gave him a very slight advantage because there was no one else playing, catching the good hand.
 I watched him win a few, then lose a few.
-And then, suddenly, the dealer, ‘busted’ two hands in a row for the first time in close to five hours.
-Larry hauled back $15,000.
-Then he pulled something which was nothing less than a mind-blower.
+And then, suddenly, the dealer, ‘busted’ three hands in a row for the first time in close to five hours.
+There was a classic shift in momentum, he smelled it and hauled back $15,000.
+Then Larry pulled something which was nothing less than a mind-blower.

 He gestured to the pit-boss and requested permission to up the table-max from $5,000 a hand, $30,000 a table.
 “Let’s get this baby up to $10,000,” he said. “$60,000 a table.”